rust-lang/rust/src/tools/rust-analyzer/lib/smol_str/README.md

 [![API reference](https://docs.rs/smol_str/badge.svg)](https://docs.rs/smol_str/)

-A `SmolStr` is a string type that has the following properties
+A `SmolStr` is a string type that has the following properties:

   * `size_of::<SmolStr>() == size_of::<String>()`
   * Strings up to 22 bytes long do not use heap allocations